Scooter-It/oh-my-znc/README.md

 ```

-2.2 Sometimes modules are buggy, and you can't paste commands without crashing znc, so set one then copy the moddata to all
+2.2 Sometimes modules are a tad bugridden, and you can't paste commands without crashing znc, so set one then copy the moddata to all
 of the others:

 ```